burrsutter/polycloud/README.md

 kubectl label secret backend=processor -n openshift-gitops -l argocd.argoproj.io/secret-type=cluster
 ```

-And in the spoke clusters you should find a pod and service called `backapi`
+And in all clusters you should find a pod and service called `backapi`

 ```
 kubectl get pods -n hybrid